ArmReference/recoveryservices-vaults/docs/azurevmworkloadprotectionpolicy.md

 location       | No       | Resource location.
 tags           | Yes      | Resource tags.
 eTag           | Yes      | Optional ETag.
-azureBackupRGNamePrefix | No       | Prefix to apply to a ResourceGroup for backups azureBackupRGNameSuffix | No       | Suffix to apply to a ResourceGroup for backups instantRpRetentionRangeInDays | No       | Instant RP retention policy range in days retentionPolicy | Yes      | Type of backup policy type schedulePolicy | Yes      | Type of backup policy type DependsOn      | No       | Pass dependencies
+makePolicyConsistent | Yes      | Fix the policy inconsistency isCompression  | Yes      | Workload compression flag.
+This has been added so that 'isSqlCompression' will be deprecated once clients upgrade to consider this flag. issqlcompression | Yes      | SQL compression flag timeZone       | No       | TimeZone optional input as string.
+For example: TimeZone = 'Pacific Standard Time'. subProtectionPolicy | Yes      | List of sub-protection policies which includes schedule and retention workLoadType   | Yes      | Type of workload for the backup management DependsOn      | No       | Pass dependencies

 ### name